-- Smoking cessation is key.
+• Smoking cessation is key.
 Pharmacotherapy and nicotine replacement reliably increase long-term smoking abstinence rates.
-Legislative smoking bans and counseling, delivered by healthcare professionals, improve quit rates. - The effectiveness and safety of e-cigarettes as a smoking cessation aid is uncertain at present. - Pharmacological therapy can reduce COPD symptoms, reduce the frequency and severity of exacerbations, and improve health status and exercise tolerance. - Each pharmacological treatment regimen should be individualized and guided by the severity of symptoms, risk of exacerbations, side-effects, comorbidities, drug availability and cost, and the patient's response, preference and ability to use various drug delivery devices. - Inhaler technique needs to be assessed regularly. - Influenza vaccination decreases the incidence of lower respiratory tract infections. - Pneumococcal vaccination decreases lower respiratory tract infections. - Pulmonary rehabilitation improves symptoms, quality of life, and physical and emotional participation in everyday activities. - In patients with severe resting chronic hypoxemia, long-term oxygen therapy improves survival. - In patients with stable COPD and resting or exercise-induced moderate desaturation, long-term oxygen treatment should not be prescribed routinely.
-However, individual patient factors must be considered when evaluating the patient's need for supplemental oxygen. - In patients with severe chronic hypercapnia and a history of hospitalization for acute respiratory failure, long-term non-invasive ventilation may decrease mortality and prevent re-hospitalization. - In select patients with advanced emphysema refractory to optimized medical care, surgical or bronchoscopic interventional treatments may be beneficial. - Palliative approaches are effective in controlling symptoms in advanced COPD.
+Legislative smoking bans and counseling, delivered by healthcare professionals, improve quit rates.

+• The effectiveness and safety of e-cigarettes as a smoking cessation aid is uncertain at present.

+• Pharmacological therapy can reduce COPD symptoms, reduce the frequency and severity of exacerbations, and improve health status and exercise tolerance.
+Recent data suggest beneficial effects on mortality.

+• Each pharmacological treatment regimen should be individualized and guided by the severity of symptoms, risk of exacerbations, side-effects, comorbidities, drug availability and cost, and the patient's response, preference and ability to use various drug delivery devices.

+- Inhaler technique needs to be assessed regularly. - Influenza vaccination decreases the incidence of lower respiratory tract infections. - Pneumococcal vaccination decreases lower respiratory tract infections. - CDC recommends the Tdap vaccination (dTaP/dTPa) in COPD patients to protect against pertussis, tetanus and diphtheria, in those who were not vaccinated in adolescence.

+• Pulmonary rehabilitation improves symptoms, quality of life, and physical and emotional participation in everyday activities.

+• In patients with severe resting chronic hypoxemia, long-term oxygen therapy improves survival.

+• In patients with stable COPD and resting or exercise-induced moderate desaturation, long-term oxygen treatment should not be prescribed routinely.
+However, individual patient factors must be considered when evaluating the patient's need for supplemental oxygen.

+• In patients with severe chronic hypercapnia and a history of hospitalization for acute respiratory failure, long-term non-invasive ventilation may decrease mortality and prevent re-hospitalization.

+• In select patients with advanced emphysema refractory to optimized medical care, surgical or bronchoscopic interventional treatments may be beneficial.

+• Palliative approaches are effective in controlling symptoms in advanced COPD.